 A contact lens can also cause a scratch when you rub your eye.
 Oftentimes, a corneal abrasion might result from a seemingly light eye rub.

 Many patients who come in for corneal abrasions can point to the event that started their trouble.
 There are many things that can cause a corneal abrasion, but a good rule of thumb is that if your eye hurts for more than a few minutes or if your sight appears to be seriously affected, your injury should probably be looked at by a doctor as soon as possible to prevent any further or permanent damage.

 While it is true many corneal abrasions can heal on their own, eye injuries can be fairly serious.
 If any foreign material got into your eye, even if you do not have a foreign body sensation, it can cause further injury unless removed by a professional.

 Additionally, if your abrasion is particularly deep, it can cause even more problems and will take longer to heal.
 It is usually a good idea to be evaluated by a doctor to get a professional medical opinion on your injury.
 Sometimes, the doctor may refer you to an ophthalmologist or similar specialist if your injury seems serious.

 A mild corneal abrasion will generally heal in one or two days, which is why it is recommended to be reevaluated by a doctor after 24 hours for such injuries.
-A mild corneal abrasion may not need much in the way of treatment, although making sure a doctor looks at it and checks for any foreign bodies will help to prevent complications.
+Again, a mild corneal abrasion may not need treatment other than observation.

 A severe corneal abrasion can take three days or slightly longer to heal.
 While it is a good idea to see a doctor for any corneal abrasion, a severe corneal abrasion could lead to permanent damage.